muniter/payment_wompicol/README.md

 - [x] Key formatting per environment NOTE: Wompi doesn't format the keys, It just had completely different keys.
 So two new fields must be created to deal with this.
 - [x] Values required by Wompi
     - [x] Fix method, odoo sends POST by default, Wompi wants GET.
+    - [ ] Seems like wompi wants values ending in 00
 - [x] ResponseUrl, process when It's client GET and not wompi api POST.
     NOTE: Wompi client comes back with the wompi transcation ID.
     - [x] Send the client to the transaction outcome page